Arma Reforger

 Arma Reforger is an open-world tactical shooter game developed by Bohemia Interactive, released in early access for Microsoft Windows and Xbox Series X/S in May 2022, with full 1.0 launch in November 2023, and later released for PlayStation 5 in December 2024.
-The game is set in the late Cold War period on in the fictional mid-Atlantic island nation of Everon during a conflict between the United States, Soviet Union, and Everonian guerrilla fighters.
+The game is set in the late Cold War period on the fictional mid-Atlantic island nation of Everon during a conflict between the United States, Soviet Union, and Everonian guerrilla fighters.
 Reforger runs on the Enfusion engine, a game engine developed in-house by Bohemia Interactive, and serves as a test bed for the engine before its use in the upcoming Arma 4.
-Reforger has sold over 2 million copies as of April 2025.
+Bohemia Interactive announced in April 2025 that Reforger had sold over two million copies.